Please read our Visitor Guide to find out more about safety measures and precautions in the Gallery in 2020.

 Children: Children should be accompanied by an adult at all times in the Gallery.
 For further information consult our Child Protection Policy.

 Sketching: The National Gallery of Ireland’s collection can be a source of inspiration and learning for all.
 We encourage sketching from the collection in the gallery spaces.
-Visitors can bring their own materials (dry materials only) or borrow a Drawing and Creative Writing kit from the information desks free of charge.
+Visitors can bring their own materials (dry materials only).
 If drawings are intended for commercial use, please refer to our Images and Licensing department with regard to works which are in copyright.

 Cameras: Photography is now permitted in certain areas of the Gallery.
 Find out more.